advikmaniar/Covid-19-Data-Dashboard/README.md

 # Covid-19-Data-Dashboard
-A python based project to visualize India's Covid-19 cases, recoveries, deaths, active cases and much more.
-Also displays state-wise statistics.
+A python based project to visualize India's (also state-wise) Covid-19 cases, recoveries, deaths, active cases and much more.
+Also displays vaccination progress and data for  India.

+For snapshots of the completed project, refer: